michaelasaaw/movie-monster-michaela/README.md

 To be able to use all functionalites of the app you need to register an account on https://www.themoviedb.org/

+Without the account you will only be able to use the search function.

 ## How to start

 When you click on the user icon in the menu of the app you will be rerouted to themoviedb.com.<br />